717 Naval Air Squadron

-717 Naval Air Squadron (717 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
-It formed as a Torpedo Bomber Reconnaissance Training Squadron, at RNAS Fearn, in July 1944, operating with Barracuda aircraft.
-The squadron then moved to RNAS Rattray, in the October, continuing in Torpedo Bomber Reconnaissance training.
-In early 1946 the squadron received Firebrand aircraft, with the objective of forming a Firebrand Conversion Unit, however the squadron disbanded in March 1946.
+717 Naval Air Squadron (717 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded in March 1946.
+It formed as a Torpedo Bomber Reconnaissance Training Squadron, at HMS Owl, RNAS Fearn, in July 1944, operating with Fairey Barracuda torpedo bomber aircraft.
+The squadron then moved to HMS Merganser, RNAS Rattray, in the October, continuing in Torpedo Bomber Reconnaissance training.
+In early 1946 the squadron received Blackburn Firebrand aircraft, with the objective of forming a Firebrand Conversion Unit, but this was never realised.

-History of 717 NAS
+History

-Torpedo Bomber Reconnaissance Training Squadron (1944 - 1946)
+Torpedo Bomber Reconnaissance Training Squadron (1944-1946)

 717 Naval Air Squadron formed at RNAS Fearn (HMS Owl), located 5.4 mi southeast of Tain, Scottish Highlands, Scotland, as a Torpedo Bomber Reconnaissance Training Squadron, on the 1 July 1944.
-It was equipped with Barracuda Mk II aircraft, a British carrier-borne torpedo and dive bomber.
+It was equipped with Fairey Barracuda Mk II aircraft, a British carrier-borne torpedo and dive bomber.
 The squadron provided specialist training and put together the trainees into accomplished aircrew.

 On the 31 October 1944, the squadron relocated to RNAS Rattray (HMS Merganser), situated near Crimond, Aberdeenshire, Scotland.
 Here it provided training for Part I of the Torpedo Bomber Reconnaissaince course.
-Twelve months later, in October 1945, it assisted in disbanding both 714 NAS and 769 NAS.
+Twelve months later, in October 1945, it assisted in disbanding both 714 Naval Air Squadron and 769 Naval Air Squadron.

-In February 1946, the squadron received Firebrand II, III and IV aircraft, a British single-engine strike fighter, with the intention of forming a Flight as the Firebrand Conversion Unit, however the aircraft were moved on.
-717 NAS disbanded on the 22 March 1946.
+In February 1946, the squadron received T.F.
+II, T.F.
+III and T.F.
+IV variants of the Blackburn Firebrand aircraft, a British single-engine strike fighter, with the intention of forming a Flight as the Firebrand Conversion Unit, however the aircraft were moved on.
+717 Naval Air Squadron disbanded on the 22 March 1946.